 Ask yourself if driving is necessary

 There is no doubt that renting a car offers a sense of freedom.
-With your own transport you will be able to visit different towns and villages at your own pace, without being tied to the timings of a coach tour.
+With your own transport, you will be able to visit different towns and villages at your own pace, without being tied to the timings of a coach tour.
 Being able to go off the beaten track will give you a unique taste of Greece, without having to rely on infrequent public transport.
 That said, if you are staying in a city, such as Athens, many attractions are within walking distance of each other and, due to heavy congestion, you will find it quicker walking.
-There are lots of organised tours that you can book onto, of you are unsure where you are going.
+There are lots of organized tours that you can book onto, of you are unsure where you are going.

 Book in Advance

 Prices for car rentals are cheaper if you book in advance, and we can help you find a reliable provider at the best price.
 Booking ahead will also take the stress out of your journey as you can simply arrive at the airport and pick up your keys, rather than scramble to see what is available.
 We can also support you in finding the best provider for car seats and bumper seats if you are travelling with children.

 Don’t forget that you will need to take your driving license and car rent contract with you, a photocopy will not be acceptable in either case.